Can Your California HOA Force You to Keep a Grass Lawn?

 Quick answer

-No. California Civil Code §4735, as amended by AB 1164 (2022), makes any HOA rule requiring turf grass or banning drought-tolerant landscaping void and unenforceable.
+No. California Civil Code §4735 (opens in new tab) makes any HOA rule that blocks drought-tolerant or low water-using landscaping void and unenforceable, which is exactly what a turf mandate does.
 This applies to every HOA in California, from Los Angeles to the Bay Area.
-Drought-emergency protections add another layer for homeowners who reduce watering during declared shortages.
+A separate part of the statute protects homeowners who reduce watering during declared drought emergencies.

 Short answer: no, your California HOA cannot force you to keep a grass lawn.
-State law has been clear on this since 2022.
+State law has been clear on this for years.
 But homeowners still get violation letters every year, usually because the HOA board has not caught up with the statute or is testing whether you know the law.

 California has some of the strongest legal protections for drought-tolerant landscaping in the country.
-Two laws do most of the work.
-A third law (AB 1572) gets cited a lot in this space, sometimes incorrectly.
+Civil Code §4735 does most of the work.
+A separate law (AB 1572 (opens in new tab)) gets cited a lot in this space, sometimes incorrectly.
 Here is what each one actually covers and what it does not.

 In plain English: if your CC&Rs include a turf requirement, that provision is void.
 Your HOA cannot enforce it.
 This applies to your front yard, side yards, and any homeowner-maintained area covered by your CC&Rs.

-Our deeper explainer on the legal mechanics is here: California HOA Landscaping Laws: What AB 1164 Protects.
+Our deeper explainer on the legal mechanics is here: California HOA landscaping law and Civil Code §4735.

 Drought emergency protections